-When I make rice (whether it’s something fancy like red rice, a lovely jasmine rice, or any rice), I make sure it’s made with homemade bone broth (instead of water).
+When I make rice (whether it’s something fancy like red rice, a lovely jasmine rice, or any rice), I make sure it’s made with homemade bone broth (instead of water!).
 The bone broth adds flavor and tons of nutrition.

-Besides… the healthy fats in the grass-fed butter help my body take on the carbs from the rice.
-And, the butter offers tooth, brain, skin, and body building fat-soluble vitamins.
+Besides… the healthy fats in butter help my body tolerate the carbs from the rice.
+And, the butter offers tooth, brain, skin, and body-building fat-soluble vitamins.

 Most times, I also douse it with organic turmeric powder.
 (Don’t forget the black pepper which helps the bioavailability of the turmeric).
 I like to find ways to incorporate this anti-inflammatory herb into my diet, and rice is a no brainer.

-If you didn’t know, turmeric is a member of the ginger family, and gives a complex, rich, woody aroma with floral, citrus, and ginger notes. <– I sound like I know what I’m talking about.
+It gives a complex, rich, woody aroma with floral, citrus, and ginger notes. <– I sound like I know what I’m talking about.
 Ha.
 I grabbed that smarty-pants bit from this fantastic read, Herbs & Spices.
 If you like cooking, buy this book.
 It’s beautiful and fun.
-Well, I say “fun” but I also read cookbooks like they’re stories.
-I can’t help it… I get that from my parents.

 The next time you make rice, make it with delicious bone broth, add lots of grass-fed butter, and sprinkle on turmeric powder.
-You can also do the same for mashed potatoes — I don’t use bone broth, but I use a crap load of grass-fed butter and oftentimes add turmeric powder.
+You can also do the same for mashed potatoes — drizzle in some bone broth, and add a crap-load of grass-fed butter and remember to add turmeric powder!